TRAVELING TO DUBAI AS A SOLO FEMALE TRAVELER

-JBR – The Walk is another fun place to visit solo in Dubai.
+JBR – The Walk is another fun place to visit solo.
 There is a beach section, restaurants, bars and shops and whether you like to be alone to meet others – here is the chance to do both.

 If you like to see a different side of Dubai, I recommend visiting the Dubai Museum in the old town of the city.
 For a little entrance fee (about 1€) you can learn a lot about the history and culture of this rapidly growing city.

-I think Dubai is one of the most secure places to visit.
+I think, Dubai is one of the most secure places to visit as a solo female traveler.
 Of course, there is no freedom of the press in Dubai – so we only learn about things, the government wants us to learn about.
 So, even if there are incidents we will probably never find out.
 However, from my own personal experience – as someone who regularly does a solo trip to Dubai – I can say, that I feel safe.

 This does not relate only as a female solo traveler, but also for any kind of travelers, tourists, inhabitants, etc. It is not only because of the absence of mugging but also in the aspects of getting hit by men constantly.